Edom: Missing From the End-Time Drama?

-Due to the ongoing Canada Post strike, which shows no signs of resolution, we have made all issues of the TKC Magazine available on our website, including those up to December 2024.
+Due to the latest Canada Post strike, we have made all issues of the TKC Magazine available on our website.
 Normally, we are two months behind on publishing the magazine to the website because we like our readers to appreciate the print version first.
 However, due to these special circumstances, we have expedited the process.
-You can click here to view the 2024 editions.
+You can click here to view the 2025 editions.

 Please remember to direct all mail and correspondence to our Canadian address.